Training Image Derivatives: Increased Accuracy and Universal Robustness: Related Work

-Another relevant area dealing exclusively with training derivatives is the solution of differential equations using neural networks \cite{meade_jr_numerical_1994,lagaris_artificial_1997,lagaris_artificial_1998,budkina_neural_2016,tarkhov_semi-empirical_2019,kumar_multilayer_2011}.
-In this case, $D$ is the differential operator of the equation, accompanied by initial and/or boundary conditions.
-The input of the network is a vector of independent variables, and the output is the value of the solution.
-The weights are trained so that the residual $D\left(N\right)$ approaches zero and boundary conditions are satisfied.
-The flexibility of the training process allows solving under-, overdetermined \cite{karniadakis_physics-informed_2021} and inverse problems \cite{gorbachenko_neural_2016,kryzhanovsky_solving_2022}.
+Another notable field related to training derivatives is the solution of differential equations using neural networks \cite{meade_jr_numerical_1994,lagaris_artificial_1997,lagaris_artificial_1998,budkina_neural_2016,tarkhov_semi-empirical_2019,kumar_multilayer_2011}.
+In this approach, the network takes a vector of independent variables as input and outputs the corresponding solution value. $D$ represents the differential operator of the equation.
+The weights are trained to minimize the residual $D\left(N\right)$, while satisfying boundary and initial conditions.
+This flexible process allows for solving underdetermined, overdetermined \cite{karniadakis_physics-informed_2021} and inverse problems \cite{gorbachenko_neural_2016,kryzhanovsky_solving_2022}.